Introduction to Filters in Photoshop

-Step 29: Go to render option of the Filter Menu and choose the Fiber option from the next drop-down list.
+Step 29: Go to the render option of the Filter Menu and choose the Fiber option from the next drop-down list.

 Step 31: For applying smoothness in your texture, we will use Blur Filter.
-Go to the ‘Filter’ menu and go to Blur option in the drop-down list and again click on Motion Blur option of the next drop-down list.
+Go to the ‘Filter’ menu and go to the Blur option in the drop-down list and again click on the Motion Blur option of the next drop-down list.

 Step 33: For smoothness, increase the data of the Distance option and click the Ok button of this dialog box to apply the settings.